 Nearly four years after the launch of the Apple TV 4K and a year after the launch of Apple TV+, we're champing at the bit to find out what Apple might have planned for a possible hardware refresh of the 4K HDR streamer – and a 2020 leak may have the answer.

 According to tech analyst Jon Prosser, the model is ready to ship, and could "drop at any time".
 Of course, this was back in 2020, and he's since said we won't get one until at least 2021, so those claims have turned out to be rather optimistic.

 Our best bet right now is it'll launch in Spring 2021, which just so happens to coincide with a rumored Apple event.

-Of course, nothing's certain.
-It's been a tough road for the Apple TV from its inception: Labeled a “hobby” project by Steve Jobs, the idea of a set-top box was very much on the back burner at Apple for many years, and still isn't on the same annual release cycle that the company's phones and tablets are on.
+Let's also not forget, it's not certain we even will get a new Apple TV 4K.
+It's been a tough road for the Apple TV from its inception: Labeled a “hobby” project by Steve Jobs, the idea of a set-top box was very much on the back burner at Apple for many years and still isn't on the same annual release cycle that the company's phones and tablets are on.

-So what will the follow-up look like?
-Here's what we might see from the Apple TV 2019, which would be the 6th generation of the box.
+So what will a possible follow-up look like?
+Here's what we might see from the Apple TV in 2021, which would be the 6th generation of the box.